 This wide, paved trail connects South Hill Community Park and Heritage Recreation Center.
 It's named for Sgt.
 Nathan Chapman, a Green Beret and Puyallup resident who was killed in Afghanistan in 2002.
 Covering the loop around South Hill Park plus out-and-back on the connector yields a run of about three miles.
 Find free parking, a play area and handy restrooms at South Hill Park.

 Park in downtown Orting or at the McMillin trailhead, about 2.5 miles away (this makes a great out-and-back 5-miler).
 The paved, level recreation trail follows State Route 162, past elementary schools and playgrounds, ice cream shops and coffee shops.
 Stop in downtown Orting for a picnic and toddler time on the shady, colorful playground.
 Restrooms and parking are available.

 Take a short but picturesque route along the Budd Bay wooden boardwalk (about .9 mile one way).
 Climb the viewing tower at Port Plaza, visit the Farmers Market and stop halfway to run around at the playground or on the wide expanse of lawn.
 Toddlers love to gawk at the boats, some gargantuan and some more modest, docked in the marina.
 Clean restrooms (complete with a changing table) and ample parking are available.

-Beyond its expansive playground, this lovely park offers a .5-mile unimproved trail and 1.2 miles of mixed-surface trails for jogging or walking.
+Beyond its expansive playground, this lovely park offers a .5-mile unimproved trail and 1.2 miles of mixed-surface trails for running or walking.
 There’s also access to the Deschutes River and a beach area, both nice areas for exploring with little ones.

 Take your pick of distances: 1.25-mile, .75-mile and .25-mile loops, all unpaved and best for sturdy jogging strollers during brisk walks or runs.
 Forest and water views abound.
 Stop at the beach to explore tidal pools and have a picnic.
 Note that the park is open Wednesday through Sunday outside of summer, and that a day or annual Discover Pass is required to park.